kristianmandrup/libraries/README.md

 `library transfer prod`

-This feature is ready for beta testing ;)
+This feature is ready for almost beta testing ;)

 ### Customization